 Volusion used to be one of the cheapest e-commerce platforms.
 However, they have quite recently removed their $15/month plan and now the cheapest Volusion plan (“personal”) costs $29/month.
 That is in-line with what the cheapest proper Shopify plan costs.
 And indeed, Volusion’s other two normal plans also match Shopify’s pricing: the medium plan (“professional”) costs $79/month and the most expensive regular plan (“business”) costs $299/month.
 In addition to these so called normal plans, Volusion also offers “custom plan”, that is priced in individual-basis.

 Volusion free trial: At the time of writing this Volusion offers a 14-day free trial.
-That is as long as the normal free trial at Shopify, however currently (April 2020) Shopify is offering an extended 90-day free trial.
+That is as long as the normal free trial at Shopify – for a brief period Shopify offered 90-day free trial but that is no longer available.

 Volusion discount: Volusion offers all of its regular customers an up to 10% discount, if they pay for a full year in advance.
 With this discount the monthly price for the “personal”-plan goes down to $26.10/month, for the “professional”-plan it goes down to $71.10/month and for the “business”-plan it goes down to $269.10/month.
 Shopify also offers a 10% discount for those who pay for a year in advance, but in addition to that they also offer a 20% discount for those who pay for two years in advance.